On melting and freezing for the 2d radial Stefan problem: Introduction

 {\bf step 1} Perturbative spectral analysis.
 We start with the description of melting regimes.
-Let in a first approximation then the linear operator driving \eqref{E:STEFANSS} is
+Let in a first approximation then for any given $b$ the linear operator driving \eqref{E:STEFANSS} is

-Our first new input is to diagonalize this operator in a suitable Hilbert space.
-Indeed, $\H_b$ is self adjoint with respect to the measure $e^{-\frac{b|y|^2}{2}}dy$, and has up to a shift compact resolvent in the Hilbert space $H^1_{b,-},$ and hence discrete spectrum.
+Our first new input is to diagonalise this operator in a suitable Hilbert space.
+Indeed, $\H_b$ is self adjoint with respect to the measure $e^{-\frac{b|y|^2}{2}}dy$, and has up to a shift compact resolvent in the Hilbert space $H^1_{b,-}$ (see~\eqref{E:HBDEF}) and hence discrete spectrum.
 However, the limit $b\to 0$ is singular in the sense that the limiting operator is the Laplacian with resonant eigenmodes and continuous spectrum.
-After renormalization, we may equivalently consider
+After a renormalisation (i.e. rescaling the space variable by a multiple of $\sqrt b$) , we may equivalently consider